shimaore/huge-play/middleware/client/place-call.coffee.md

         return if endpoint_data.disabled or endpoint_data.src_disabled

         {account} = endpoint_data

+Ensure only one FreeSwitch server processes those.

+        domain = endpoint_data.number_domain ? 'default.local'
+        is_remote = yield cfg.is_remote(domain, local_server).catch -> true
+        return if is_remote

 FIXME The data sender must do resolution of the endpoint_via and associated translations????
 ANSWER: Yes.
 And store the result in `caller`.